Pam Roy, B.B.A. – Accounting

 Perri Ashton, BA, GDipPsych(Adv), MEd&DevPsych, MAPS

-Psychologist and School Behavioural Consultant.
+Psychologist, Educational and Developmental Psychology Registrar, and School Behavioural Consultant.

 Celeste joined Learning for Life in 2017 after having worked in the customer service and hotel industries for ten years prior.
-In addition to her Practice Management role, Celeste is the Learning for Child Safety Officer and Occupational Health and Safety Officer.
+In addition to her Practice Management role, Celeste is the Learning for Life Child Safety Officer and Occupational Health and Safety Officer.
 In addition to a love of travel, Celeste is a huge foodie and can be found at brunch most Sunday mornings.

 Office and Finance Administrator.